gokulmInfy/m2x-launchpad-energia/README.md

    **NOTE**: Since we are now using the old v1.1.2 API(we will migrate to the new API soon), please use the fork version of jsonlite listed above instead of the original one.

-2. Open the Arduino IDE, click `Sketch->Add File...`, then navigate to `amalgamated/jsonlite` folder in the cloned jsonlite repository.
-The jsonlite library will be imported to Arduino this way.
+2. Open the Energia IDE, click `Sketch->Add File...`, then navigate to `amalgamated/jsonlite` folder in the cloned jsonlite repository.
+The jsonlite library will be imported to Energia this way.

    **NOTE**: If you cloned the jsonlite library, there will be 3 folders named jsonlite:
    * `jsonlite`: the repo folder